One question I get often is:

 - George’s secret key to the universe.
 Stephen Hawking, Lucy Hawking & Garry Parsons.
 Written by Stephen Hawking’s daughter.
 A lovely story of George’s quest to understand the universe

 For those wanting to go deeper, without falling inside the event horizon.
+I would especially recommend the books below for physics, math or engineering undergraduate students.

 - Gravity’s fatal attraction: Black holes in the universe.
 Mitchell Begelman & Martin Rees.
 For the undergrads that come to me interested in doing a undergraduate research project on black holes, I always recommend to read a couple of chapters from this book.
 Clear, non-technical description of black hole astrophysics, getting into a bit more detail than other expositions on the subject.